 Once you’ve let the paste sit, use water and a damp sponge or brush to scrub away the paste.
 Bits of burnt-on grease and food will come off during this process.
 After most of the paste is gone, mix 1 part water and 1 part vinegar in your spray bottle, and spray your oven with the mixture.
 Remove any remaining suds with a damp cloth.

 We hope this blog post has helped show you self-cleaning oven dangers and how to clean your oven naturally instead!
-And of course, if you have any issues, the range and oven repair team at Masterminds is here to help!
+And of course, if you have any issues, the range and oven repair team at Masterminds is here to help.
+We provide the best appliance repair Sugar Land has to offer!